llm-bible/llm-bible.github.io/_publications/badyal2023intentional.markdown

 bibkey: badyal2023intentional
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.07611"}
-tags: ['Ethics and Bias', 'Model Architecture', 'Fine-Tuning', 'GPT']
+tags: ['Fine-Tuning', 'GPT', 'Ethics and Bias', 'Model Architecture']
 ---
 In this study we intentionally introduce biases into large language model responses in an attempt to create specific personas for interactive media